A DeepONet for inverting the Neumann-to-Dirichlet Operator in Electrical Impedance Tomography: An approximation theoretic perspective and numerical results: Abstract

 \section{Abstract}

-In this work, we consider the non-invasive medical imaging modality of Electrical Impedance Tomography, where the problem is to recover the conductivity in a medium from a set of data that arises out of a current-to-voltage map (Neumann-to-Dirichlet operator) defined on the boundary of the medium.
-We formulate this inverse problem as an operator-learning problem where the goal is to learn the implicitly defined operator-to-function map between the space of Neumann-to-Dirichlet operators to the space of admissible conductivities.
-Subsequently, we use an operator-learning architecture, popularly called DeepONets, to learn this operator-to-function map.
-Thus far, most of the operator learning architectures have been implemented to learn operators between function spaces.
-In this work, we generalize the earlier works and use a DeepONet to actually \textit{learn an operator-to-function} map.
-We provide a Universal Approximation Theorem type result which guarantees that this implicitly defined operator-to-function map between the the space of Neumann-to-Dirichlet operator to the space of conductivity function can be approximated to an arbitrary degree using such a DeepONet.
-Furthermore, we provide a computational implementation of our proposed approach and compare it against a standard baseline.
-We show that the proposed approach achieves good reconstructions and outperforms the baseline method in our experiments.
+In this work, we consider the non-invasive medical imaging modality of Electrical Impedance Tomography (EIT), where the goal is to recover the conductivity in a medium from boundary current-to-voltage measurements, i.e., the Neumann-to-Dirichlet (N--t--D) operator.
+We formulate this inverse problem as an operator-learning task, where the aim is to approximate the implicitly defined map from N--t--D operators to admissible conductivities.
+To this end, we employ a Deep Operator Network (DeepONet) architecture, thereby extending operator learning beyond the classical function-to-function setting to the more challenging operator-to-function regime.
+We establish a universal approximation theorem that guarantees that such operator-to-function maps can be approximated arbitrarily well by DeepONets.
+Furthermore, we provide a computational implementation of our approach and compare it against the iteratively regularized Gauss--Newton (IRGN) method.
+Our results show that the proposed framework yields accurate and robust reconstructions, outperforms the baseline, and demonstrates strong generalization.
+To our knowledge, this is the first work that combines rigorous approximation-theoretic guarantees with DeepONet-based inversion for EIT, thereby opening a principled and interpretable pathway for use of DeepONets in such inverse problems.